adeany/oidc-with-entra/README.md

 ### a.
 Create an AAD Enterprise Application and the Corresponding App Registration

 * Go to the Azure portal, navigate to Azure Active Directory > App registrations > New registration
-* Provide a name for the application, select the supported account types, and provide a redirect URI (usually the URL of your Kubernetes API server)
+* Provide a name for the application, select the supported account types, and provide a redirect URI
 * After the application is registered, note down the Application (client) ID and the Tenant ID.
 These will be used in the Kubernetes configuration

 ### b.
-Check the Allow Public Client Flows Checkbox and Configure
+Add Configurations to Your Application Registration

 * Go to your App Registration > Authentication > Toggle "Allow public client flows" to "Yes"

 ![Allow public client flows](./images/client-flows.png)

 * Go to your App Registration > Token Configuration > Add Groups Claim > Select Security Group > Save

 ![Add groups claim](./images/groups-claim.png)

 ### c.
 Add a Security Group in Entra